 The class implementing this interaction has to be derived from Interaction<2> because it is a binary interaction, and TridiagonalHamiltonian<2,...> (note that quantumoperator::Tridiagonal is capable to represent direct products of tridiagonal matrices).

-The only thing requiring some care is that once we transform some elements into interaction picture, the whole Hamiltonian is transformed, that is, a or b or both may be in interaction picture.
+The only thing requiring some care is that once we transform some elements into interaction picture, the whole Hamiltonian is transformed, that is, or or both may be in interaction picture.
 Here, for the sake of simplicity, we assume that both constituents are of the type PumpedLossyModeIP.
 Hence, the Hamiltonian is in fact

 Consider ExampleInteraction.h: